-Now that you have identified the relevant stakeholders and listed their interests, you should be able to better understand the current biowaste situation in your city.
+Now that you have identified the relevant stakeholders and understood their interests, you should understand the current biowaste situation in your city.
 This represents the status quo.

 This information will be the basis of exchange and discussions among the stakeholders.
 It will help them identify the existing strengths and weaknesses of the existing political, economic, social and legal systems.
 In addition, this information will help them identify opportunities along the value chain for creating high-value products from urban biowaste.